 Where to Buy a Beef Tenderloin and Packaging Notes

 Before you heat up the oven, you’ll need to know where to purchase beef tenderloin and packaging types.

 - You can buy a tenderloin in the cryo-vac.
 If so, you will need to break down and trim the tenderloin yourself.
 There will be some waste if you trim it yourself.
 You can also buy them trimmed, and ready to go.

-- When you buy your already trimmed tenderloin, make sure that it has the silverskin that covers the meat removed.
-Sometimes the butcher may leave a bit of it still on the roast.
+- When you buy your already trimmed tenderloin, ensure it has the silverskin that covers the meat removed.
+Sometimes, the butcher may leave a bit of it still on the roast.
 If you don’t remove it, the roast will be tough where that silver skin remains.